Andy-Shao/Gear/README.md

 ###############################################################################
 **What the newest plugins for v2.4**

+Rewrite the ArrayOperation make it more efficient than before<br>
 Adding ArrayWrapper for array wrap<br>
 Adding adjust toArray() in ArrayOperation<br>
 Adding lastIndexofAll() and indexOfAll in ArrayOperation<br>